 Your choice of Subject Matter should be appealing, arouse emotion and set a mood.
 Your subject should be shown to its greatest advantage, with nothing to disconcert the feeling you want.
 Your picture should also Make a Statement.
-It should tell a story, give a message or make the viewer think "propaganda".
+It should tell poorly in presentation of your work will cost you points.
+A great photograph presented carelessly will cost you.
+Remember photography is a recognized art - be an artist.